Francesco601/AWESOME-Operating-System-Resources/README.md

 <strong> <H1> Opearating Systems with source code </H1> </strong>
 - <a href="http://9front.org"> 9Front </a> is a fork of Plan 9, designed for distributed, networked computing.
 - <a href="https://github.com/ackOS-project/ackOS">  AckOS </a> A simple 64-bit operating system.
-- <a href="https://aros.sourceforge.io/"> - Aros Research Operating System </a>  A lightweight, efficient, and flexible desktop operating system, designed to help you make the most of your computer.
-It's an independent, portable and free project, aiming at being compatible with AmigaOS at the API level </a>
+- <a href="https://aros.sourceforge.io/">  Aros Research Operating System </a>  A lightweight, efficient, and flexible desktop operating system, designed to help you make the most of your computer.
+It's an independent, portable and free project, aiming at being compatible with AmigaOS at the API level
 - <a href="https://github.com/Bone-Project/BoneOS">  BoneOS. </a> An OS for everyone built by everyone.
-* [Bottlerocket OS](https://github.com/bottlerocket-os/bottlerocket)- Linux-based OS meant for hosting containers.
+- <a href="https://github.com/bottlerocket-os/bottlerocket">  Bottletocket </a> A Linux-based OS meant for hosting containers.
 * *[broken]* [Cadex OS](https://github.com/opencreeck/Cadex-OS-Official) - a simple operating system kernel originally made by Prof. Douglas Thain at the University of Notre Dame and students
 * [ChibiOS](http://www.chibios.org/) - a complete development environment for embedded applications including RTOS, an HAL, peripheral drivers, support files and tools
 * [Clive](https://lsub.org/ls/clive.html) - A unikernel OS inspired by Plan9 and Nix developed at *Universidad Rey Juan Carlos of Madrid*